Billentus91/Fin_Incl_AppSLCP2/README.md

 # Financial Inclusion Prediction App

-This is a Streamlit web app that predicts whether an individual in East Africa is likely to own a bank account, based on demographic and socioeconomic data.
+This is a Streamlit web app that predicts whether an individual in Africa is likely to own a bank account, based on demographic and socioeconomic data.

 ## 🔍 Dataset
 The model was trained on the **Financial Inclusion in Africa** dataset from the Zindi platform.
 It contains demographic features like: